Why Understanding the Global Ski Calendar Matters

 Some skiers actually follow winter around the world, skiing in Europe or North America from December to March, then travelling to South America or New Zealand from July to September.
 This allows them to ski in both winters within the same year.

-If you are planning a ski trip and are flexible on destination, it helps to understand the global ski calendar.
-Different parts of the world have their ski seasons at different times, and choosing the right destination for the time of year can make a huge difference to snow conditions and overall experience.
+If you are planning a ski trip and are flexible on destination, it helps to understand the global ski calendar in a simple way.
+Different parts of the world have ski seasons at different times, and choosing the right destination for the time of year can make a huge difference to snow conditions and overall experience.

-This means there are really two global ski seasons, and experienced skiers often plan trips around these seasons rather than always going to the same country each year.
+This means there are effectively two global ski seasons, and experienced skiers often plan trips around these seasons rather than always going to the same country each year.

-A very simple way to think about global ski seasons is:
+A very simple way to think about global ski seasons is this:

 How to Choose the Best Time for Your Ski Trip